HarishankarMurugan/California-population-projection/README.md

 # California-population-projection

-• Before getting into this project, first of we have to know about some details of California.
+•Before getting into this project, first of we have to know about some details of California.
-• California was located in the west coast of America.
+•California was located in the west coast of America.
-• There are totally 58 counties in California.
+•There are totally 58 counties in California.
-• As per the given dataset from the csv file and online search, the total population of the California in 2010 is 37Millions approx.
+•As per the given dataset from the csv file and online search, the total population of the California in 2010 is 37Millions approx.

 ### Calculated from the dataset.
 ![image](https://github.com/HarishankarMurugan/California-population-projection/assets/124061758/73bc454f-3261-43d8-88b8-194152f161a3)